-Rather than simply expand their on-premises implementation horizontally, adding additional nodes to handle the increased load, they opted instead to acquire and initialize a new load-balanced and highly available EFT Enterprise implementation within their growing Amazon Web Services private cloud environment.
+Rather than simply expand their on-premises implementation horizontally, adding additional nodes to handle the increased load, they opted instead to acquire and initialize a new load-balanced and highly available Globalscape EFT implementation within their growing Amazon Web Services private cloud environment.
 The company was able to assign each implementation a discrete set of roles in the overall corporate managed file transfer strategy, thereby efficiently managing the complex business processes.

 To learn more about how Globalscape’s solutions helped the music publisher increase its scalability and availability, read their success story today.

 Managing large amounts of data in a high-volume environment is a common issue for organizations within any industry.
 Many IT teams turn to methods such as HTTP web-based transfers, Windows Task Scheduler, and outsourced data management to automate file transfers.
 Yet, each of these are common methods has important drawbacks to consider.

 - The drawbacks of common methods of data transfer automation

 - How to save time and money through scheduling events